AhsanAyaz/slides/talks/slides-markdown/you-dont-see-me-as-a-dev.md

 ;VS;

-## But recruiters are Lazy
+## Most Recruiters are Overwhelmed

-Just like everyone else <!-- .element: class="fragment" -->

 Notes:
 - they don't review each profile